arm61/pylj/docs/source/scattering.rst

 pylj.scattering
 ===============

-The Debye sum, which turns a set of pair distances into a scattering profile, and the binning of those distances.
+The structure factor of a configuration, evaluated at the wavevectors commensurate with its box.

 .. automodule:: pylj.scattering
     :members: